adomi-io/odoo/README.md

 # Adomi-io - Odoo
-adomi/odoo mirrors the latest code from the official Odoo GitHub repository and is built nightly, ensuring you always run the most up-to-date version for your specific Odoo release.
+This repository mirrors the latest code from the official Odoo GitHub repository and is built nightly, ensuring you always run the most up-to-date version for your specific Odoo release.

 Designed with multi-tenancy and cloud deployments in mind, this Docker container is ideal